February

 Once you’ve successfully logged in to your InstaWP account, access the dashboard and do as we’re going to say next to you for creating a new WooCommerce site from scratch.

-- Click on the ‘New Site’ option that is present in the middle of the user interface.
-You can also click on the ‘Add New’ option.
+Click on the 'Add Site’ option that is present in the middle of the user interface.

-- A new window will pop with three options, From Scratch, From Templates, and From Store.
+A new window will pop with four options; From Scratch, From Templates, From AI and From Store.

 If you select the ‘From Scratch’ option, you can create a blank site with customized settings and configurations.